hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 ![Figure 1.
 HPE GreenLake API for Data Services List](/img/data-services-api-download-page.png "Figure 1.
 HPE GreenLake API for Data Services List")

-The above figure shows HPE GreenLake API for Data Services List
+The above figure shows the list of HPE GreenLake APIs for Data Services

 ![Figure 2.
 An example of the downloaded data-services.json contents.](/img/data-services-api-json-file.png "Figure 2.
 An example of the downloaded data-services.json contents.")

 The above figure shows an example of the downloaded data-services.json contents.

-This set of APIs is identified as revision V1Beta1 at the time of its introduction in March 2024.
+This set of APIs is identified as revision V1neta1 at the time of its introduction in March 2024.
 Moving forward, the API will be updated to its next revision, moving toward the long-term release version.
 As each individual API is updated, there will also be more capabilities added to any of the resources identified under this set of APIs.
 Furthermore, there will be more resources that are not currently available for this API, added in the future.
-For information about update stages, and deprecation, please follow the HPE GreenLake Developer Portal Versioning Guide at this [link](https://developer.greenlake.hpe.com/docs/greenlake/guides/public/standards/versioning_basics/)
+For information about management of versioning, please follow the HPE GreenLake Developer Portal Versioning Guide at this [link](https://developer.greenlake.hpe.com/docs/greenlake/guides/public/standards/versioning_basics/).

 ## What are these data services resources?

 The following pictures depict some of the resources that are related to Data-Services that can be discovered on the main page for the Data Services Cloud Console (UI).
 Other resources, such as software-releases, storage-locations and tags, are embedded inside data services storage objects, such as the software deployed for Backup and Recovery’s Data Orchestrator, the location of the storage repository for Backup and Recovery’s cloud protection store, and tags associated with the storage array.

-**Note:**  The resources that are presented as Tasks in this main page are identified as **async-operations**, which is the universal API used to monitor logs of all services under DSCC.
+**Note:**  The resources that are presented as **Tasks** in this main page are identified as **async-operations**, which is the universal API resource used to monitor completion or status of all services under data services on HPE GreenLake.
 Additionally, the async-operations API is also used to track any API operations that are running in background as covered later in this blog.
 Future iterations of the API release will also add more resources, e.g. email-notification, or add more capabilities, e.g.  POST/PATCH for tag (currently GET is the only available method for tag).

 ![](/img/data-services-resources-in-dscc-ui.png "Figure 3 Some of the resources that are managed by Data Services API.")